openyurtio/openyurt.io/docs/test-report/yurthub-performance-test.md

 - Full_latency：record the total time from request reaching YurtHub to request leaving YurtHub
 - Apiserver_latency：record the time from request forwarded by YurtHub to apiserver
-> in the procedure of actual testing, two types latency have no difference, so we have full_latency as standard
+> In the procedure of actual testing, two types latency have no difference, so we have full_latency as standard

 The following figure show the situation of time spending mostly in the request per type as we see from verb: